KarlaGussnecker/Fitness--project/README.md

 <br>
 <br>

 I created this project to try out and play around with the "React Router" library from React.
-It is indeed easy to work with, easy to link pages within a website and since it uses client side routing, it's very fast when switching between pages since it's not making requests from the server.
+It is indeed easy to work with, easy to link pages within a website and since it uses client side routing, it's very fast when switching between pages since it's not making requests from any server.
 You can read all the documentation about "React Router" [here](https://reactrouter.com/en/main).
 I decided to use their most common components BrowserRouter and the Link element.

 <br>